opensearch-project/documentation-website/_search-plugins/caching/tiered-cache.md

 ## Types of tiered caches

-OpenSearch provides an implementation of `_tiered` spillover `cache_`.
-This implementation spills any removed items from the upper tiers to the lower tiers of cache.
+OpenSearch provides an implementation of a `_tiered` spillover `cache_`.
+This implementation spills any items removed from the upper tiers to the lower tiers of cache.
 The upper tier, such as the on-heap tier, is smaller in size but offers better latency.
-The lower tier, such as a disk cache, is larger in size but is slower in terms of latency.
+The lower tier, such as the disk cache, is larger in size but slower in terms of latency.
 OpenSearch offers both on-heap and disk tiers.

 ## Enabling a tiered cache